larik-22/data-structures/doc/Documentation.md

 ## Show stations sorted alphabetically based on type
 For this method, I decided to create another hashmap, where key is being the type of the station and the value is being the SaxList of all stations with the given type.
 First, the user is prompted to select the station type.
 Getting the respective station type is O(1) operation, as I simply get the value from the hashmap.
 Then I sort the list alphabetically using `quickSort()`, which is `O(NlogN)` and print the stations to the user.
-I allow user to select station and show full information about it.

 Method reference: `showSortedStationsByType()`